Online Prescription

 The ’best’ treatment depends on where you intend to travel, how long you intend to stay and your medical history.

-Doxycycline is not recommended if:
+Certain treatments are not recommended if:

 • You are pregnant, trying to conceive breastfeeding

-• You are allergic to doxycycline medication
+• You are allergic to the medication advised

-• You have significant liver disease
+• You have significant liver or kidney disease

 • You have the following conditions: